top of page

 Additional Fees to Consider

-When evaluating different property management companies, it is important to consider additional fees that may be charged in addition to flat rate and percentage based fees.
+When evaluating different property management companies, it is important to consider how a property management company is generally compensated?
 Leasing fees are often charged when a tenant/resident moves into the property or renews their lease agreement.
 These fees can range from a few hundred dollars up to one month’s rent depending on the complexity of the transaction.
 Advertising and marketing fees are also common and can include costs associated with listing properties online, creating flyers, or other promotional materials used to attract prospective tenants/residents.

 Maintenance and repair fees should also be taken into account as these will vary depending on how much work needs to be done around the property.
 Property managers may charge an hourly fee for maintenance services or they may have set rates for specific tasks such as plumbing repairs or painting walls.
 Legal and accounting services may also incur additional charges if legal advice is needed regarding leases or contracts, or if bookkeeping services are required for tracking rental income and expenses related to managing a property.